drorlab/pensa/tutorial/README.md

 # PENSA Tutorial

 This repository provides a python library and several ready-to-use python scripts.
-We start with the latter, explaining the basic functionalities, and then explain how to access the library directly to write your own scripts or to use its methods interactively in a Jupyter Notebook.
+We start with the python scripts, explaining the basic functionalities, and then explain how to access the library directly to write your own scripts or to use its methods interactively in a Jupyter Notebook.

 The following assumes that you have cloned the PENSA repository to your home directory (```~/```) and that you work on the Sherlock cluster at Stanford.
 If this is not the case, you should adapt the file paths accordingly.